Can You Remove Paint from Brick?

 Before we get into the best way to remove paint from brick, let’s review four techniques to avoid:

-Power Washing: Again, much like sandblasting, the high-velocity water will most likely remove the paint, but in the process the outer layer of the brick could also be removed or damaged too.
+- Power Washing: Again, much like sandblasting, the high-velocity water will most likely remove the paint, but in the process the outer layer of the brick could also be removed or damaged.
 Any method that utilizes high pressure to remove the paint increases the chance of damaging the surface of the material too.
 So it’s best to avoid these methods completely.

-Vinegar: Vinegar is a great all-purpose household cleaner.
-And although it isn’t quite as damaging to brick as some of these other methods, it isn’t nearly as effective at removing paint completely from brick.
+- Vinegar: Vinegar is a great all-purpose household cleaner.
+Although it isn’t quite as damaging to brick as some of these other methods, it isn’t nearly as effective at removing paint completely from brick.
 Depending on the size of the surface area you are working with, using vinegar may not be the most practical method either.

 Although some of the methods above will effectively remove paint from brick, the potential damage caused to the brick makes them less than ideal.
 This is especially true if the brick you are working with is aged, which will make it more susceptible to damage.
 The last thing you want is to damage the brick and have to spend additional time and expense to repair it.